sorbet/sorbet/docs/internals.md

 - compound assignment operators (`+=`) become normal assignments (`x = x + 1`)
 - `unless <cond>` becomes `if !<cond>`

-If you pass the `-p ast` or `-p ast-raw` option to `sorbet`, you can see what a Ruby program looks like after being desugared.
+If you pass the `-p desugar-tree` or `-p desugar-tree-raw` option to `sorbet`, you can see what a Ruby program looks like after being desugared.

 ### DSL